vlang/v/doc/docs.md

 Unlike inheritance, you cannot type cast between structs and embedded structs.

-If you want to access embedded structs, write something like `button.Size`.
+If you need to access embedded structs directly, use an explicit reference like `button.Size`.

 Conceptually, embedded struct similar [mixin](https://en.wikipedia.org/wiki/Mixin) in OOP, not base class.